checkeverything.ch

 Common Smartphone Repairs and Costs

-iPhone Repair Costs (Official Apple Prices)
+iPhone Repair Costs (Official Apple Service)

 Screen Replacement: